andi1984/kirby-stackexchange-plugin/README.md

 Are you interested?
 ----

 Yes?
-Than take a look on the [Wiki-Page](https://github.com/andi1984/kirby-stackexchange-plugin/wiki/).
+Then take a look on the [Wiki-Page](https://github.com/andi1984/kirby-stackexchange-plugin/wiki/).
 I'll update the documentation there regularly.

 Finally
 -----